One of the not-to-be-missed of this Milan Design Week has surely been Euroluce 2019, or the International Lighting Exhibition.

 Originally there were just two ways to get artificial lighting: either integrated in the general lighting system or plugged into a socket.
 Today, battery-operated lights have come into the equation and Euroluce 2019 was full of interesting examples.

-Overall, they give the flexibility to use the space in a more spontaneous way, without having to wonder how to deal with lighting when the sun will set.
+Overall, portable lighting solutions give the option to use spaces in a more spontaneous way, without having to wonder how to deal with lighting when the sun sets.

 2. For wellbeing

-Light can impact our wellbeing considerably and the lighting industry is now starting to exploit this potential.
+Light has a big impact on our wellbeing and the lighting industry is now starting to explore its potential.

-We have met this human-centric idea already when talking about office design.
-There too, the focus is moving towards creating workspaces that are healthier and can support people’s wellbeing more.
+We have met this human-centric idea already when discussing the latest innovations in office design.
+There too, the focus is moving towards creating healthier spaces that support people’s wellbeing.

-On the same wellbeing note, lighting is more and more often paired with sound absorption properties, that can improve the overall comfort in the space both at home and in office environments.
-From felt panels to living lichens, the choice is pretty wide!
+Still speaking about wellbeing, lighting is now often paired with sound absorption properties.
+Providing silence and dampening disturbing noises, these solutions can improve the overall comfort of residential and commercial interiors.
+From felt panels to living lichens, the choice is really wide!

 Customization is a macro trend that is embracing all industries and sectors, including lighting.
-At Euroluce 2019, I saw many lights that come in modules and leave it to individual creativity to assemble shape and sizing.
+At Euroluce 2019, I saw many modular lights that leave shape and sizing to individual creativity.

 Once again, this adds flexibility and makes the same fixture suitable for a huge array of situations.
-Just to give an example, a modular fixture can easily follow its owners through moves, and become smaller or bigger according to the living space available.
+This can also help stretch the usability of one object over time.
+A modular fixture can easily follow its owners through moves, and become smaller or bigger according to the living space available.

 I could also have titled this section When a lamp is not just a lamp…

-The idea is integrating lighting into other objects, carrying out two functions in one go.
+The idea is integrating lighting into other objects, carrying out two functions in one.

 I personally love multifunctional pieces, so I may be partial here.
 But from vases, to side tables, to bookshelves, there were some really clever designs at Euroluce 2019!